GLEECBTC/komodo-docs-mdx/postman/generated/NOTES.md

 #### Missing tables

-Any method detected in the `kdf_methods_v2.json`/`kdf_methods_legacy.json` files, but not seen in the param tables json files, will be reported as missing in `postman/generated/reports/missing_tables.json` as a simple list.
+Any method detected in the `kdf_methods_v2.json`/`kdf_methods_legacy.json` files, but not seen in the param tables json files, will be reported as missing in
+`postman/generated/reports/missing_tables_v2.json` and `postman/generated/reports/missing_tables_legacy.json` as a simple list.

 ```json
 [